v-scornell/MD-100T00-Windows10/Instructions/Labs/0703-Managing Windows Update Settings.md

 3. In the Search results, under Windows PowerShell, select **Run as administrator**.
 In the User Account Control dialog box, select **Yes**.

-4. In the Administrator: Windows PowerShell window, type the following command, and then press Enter:
+4. In the Administrator: Windows PowerShell window, type the following command, and then press **Enter**:

 ```
 Set-Service wuauserv -StartupType Manual